MohsinFurkh/demo_lecture/presentation_script.md

 ## SLIDE 1: Title Slide (2-3 minutes)

 **Opening:**
+""Good morning, respected panel members.
+Thank you for giving me this opportunity to introduce myself.
+I am Mohsin Furkh Dar, and I have recently submitted my PhD thesis at the University of Hyderabad, specializing in Deep Learning for Medical Image Analysis.
+I also hold an MPhil and MCA from the University of Kashmir, and I am a UGC JRF qualified scholar since 2019."

-"Good morning everyone.
-I'm Dr. Mohsin Furkh Dar from the University of Hyderabad, and today I'll be presenting on 'Functions in Discrete Mathematics' - an interactive journey through the fundamental building blocks of computer science."
+Today, I'll be presenting on 'Functions in Discrete Mathematics' - which is a fundamental topic that forms the backbone of computer science.

 **Key Points:**
 - "This presentation will cover core concepts and formal definitions that form the foundation of discrete mathematics"